Plant Nutrition | Essential elements for AP Biology

 - These primary nutrients are carbon, hydrogen, nitrogen, oxygen, phosphorus, and potassium.

-- And the third one is Micronutrient.
-Word trace nutrients are also used for micronutrients .
+- These elements are required in smaller quantities.
+Word trace nutrients are also used for micronutrients.

 - Micronutrients are boron, chlorine, copper, iron, manganese, molybdenum, and zinc.